-Alright, so before we begin this journey, it’s worth noting that to this point the exact origin of Shilajit was never truly and exactly determinated.
+Alright, so before we begin this journey, it’s worth noting that to this point the exact CREATION OF SHILAJITt was never truly and exactly determined.
 This could partially be blamed on the fact that extensive and costly scientific research was required if we were to understand Shilajit completely.
-Nevertheless, a study was made by Dr. Shibnah Ghosal, a professor and head of department of pharmaceuticals on the Institute of Technology, Banaras Hindu University and research adviser to Natreon, Inc, India and USA.
-So far in his career he published over 400 research papers in international journals and 15 US and international patents on natural drug products and bio-formatics.
+Nevertheless, a study was made by Dr. Shibnah Ghosal, a professor and head of the department of pharmaceuticals on the Institute of Technology, Banaras Hindu University, and research adviser to Natreon, Inc, India, and USA.
+So far in his career, he published over 400 research papers in international journals and 15 US and international patents on natural drug products and bio-formatics.

 The book he published on the matter is definitely a milestone in Shilajit research and has managed to bring up a very interesting and scientifically important approach to understanding this amazing substance.
 So, shall we get to it?

 Long before we had the proper knowledge and tools for understanding, it was believed that Mumijo was a divine substance.
 Of course, we’ve come a long way from then, as we successfully traded superstition for scientific research.
 Naturally, if we want to understand something, we have to go back to its source.
 And just as it happens, everything started with humus 200 million years ago.
 The most commonly accepted theory so far, states that Shilajit was created from plant-derived humus with the help of repeated tectonic plate incidents all over the planet.
 This caused the stacking of dead plant material under high pressure, turning in to Shilajit along the way.